andr-ew/nest_/doc/grid.md

 ### fill

-a simple output-only control which draws the provided area to the provided brightness level
+a simple output-only control which draws the provided `x` and `y` dimentions to the provided brightness level

 ### value

-a "radio button" style control for which an integer `value` is assinged to index of the last key pressed
+a "radio button" style control for which an integer `value` is assinged to index of the last key pressed. `x` and `y` dimentions set the size of the control and the range of `value`.

 ### fader

-a fader style value with a decimal `value` in the range of `range = { min, max }`
+a fader style value with a decimal `value` in the range of `range = { min, max }`. `x` and `y` dimentions set the size of the control.

 ### trigger

+a control that blinks for `blinktime` seconds and runs `action` on keypress. `x` and `y` dimentions set up a matrix of values.

 ### momentary

+a "held" button where `value` goes high where a key is depressed, low where a key is released. `x` and `y` dimentions set up a matrix of values.

 ### toggle

+a button where `value` toggles between high and low on a keypress. `x` and `y` dimentions set up a matrix of values. if `lvl` has a table length greater than two, a `toggle` button will cycle forward through those brightness values.

 ### range

+a two-finger press fills a range of keys and sets `value = { start, end } `

 # properties